This article was written by Lisa Miller.

 #11 Conduct a gap assessment: Have an independent assessment performed on analytic skills, accuracy of data captured and measurements used.

-Utilizing data as a core asset helps your organization to achieve its goals in finance, reimbursement, recruiting, and (most importantly) improve patient care.
+Utilizing data as a core asset helps your organization to achieve its goals in finance, reimbursement, recruiting, and (most importantly) improving patient care.